St Peters Lutheran College: Symbolism

 There are certain symbolic icons present in the college emblem, including Martin Luther's iconic white rose from his seal, and an inverted cross for St Peter, leader of the Apostles in the early Christian Church, who was crucified upside-down.

-The School's motto, Plus Ultra, which is Latin for "Ever Higher", is said to emphasise the college's desire for the students to reach their goals in their learning.
+The school's motto, Plus Ultra, which is Latin for "Ever Higher", is said to emphasise the college's desire for the students to reach their goals in their learning.

 Campus

 Starting with the 1897 Villa "Ross Roy", bought and used as the first building of St Peters in 1945, the college campus has seen significant growth and change over the years.

-Theile house, a four-storey building comprising computer labs, classrooms, Year 11/12 lockers, and the Theile study centre, was recently renovated and extended.
-The facilities in the new building include a study centre for students in years 11 and 12, with three private study/meeting rooms and numerous computers and laptops available to students.
+Theile House, a four-storey building comprising computer labs, classrooms, Year 11/12 lockers, and the Theile study centre, was recently renovated and extended.
+The facilities in the new building include a study centre for students in Years 11 and 12, with three private study/meeting rooms and numerous computers and laptops available to students.
 The girls' boarding houses have also been renovated, now featuring air conditioning, and a multi-purpose court.

 There are three libraries on campus.
-The Senior School library is a three-storey facility where students and staff can access a collection of fiction and non-fiction.
+The Senior School library (also known as the Karl Langer Library after the architect who designed the Chapel) is a three-storey facility where students and staff can access a collection of fiction and non-fiction.
 There are approximately 80 computers and students have access to a number of databases to which the school subscribes.

 In 2013, a Performing Arts Centre was also opened.
 This is a three-storey facility including an auditorium, theatrette, orchestra and band rooms, music and drama classrooms, and rooms for instrumental tuition and practice.

+In 2024, the Centre of Learning and Innovation (CLI) finished construction.
+It was built on the site of the previous Luther House, which was demolished due to the building containing asbestos.
+The building consists of 4 recording studios, an amphitheatre, multiple breakout areas and classrooms over four stories.
+Many events such as robotics competitions have since been held at the venue, such as the FIRST Tech Challenge Qualifiers.

+According to the St Peters Lutheran Masterplan booklet released in 2019/2020, proposed future projects include relocating Years 5/6 from the Upper Primary/Junior High area in the south to the Lower Primary area in the north, improved parking and drop off areas, new administrative buildings, another pool and sport hall, extension to 2 libraries and Mayer Oval, relocation of the boys and girls boarding houses and other smaller redevelopment projects.
+However, the COVID-19 pandemic that year caused severe delays in the construction of the Centre of Learning and Innovation and it is unsure whether a majority of these projects will be constructed before the proposed date of 2030.